Herpes is an infection caused by the herpes simplex virus.

 Primary infection symptoms

-- Blisters and ulceration on the cervix
+- blisters and ulceration on external genitalia, in the vagina, or on the cervix

-- Vaginal discharge
+- vaginal discharge

-- Pain when urinating
+- pain when urinating

-- A temperature (fever)
+- high temperature (fever)

-- Malaise (feeling unwell)
+- malaise (feeling unwell)

-- Cold sores around the mouth
+- cold sores around the mouth

 Recurrent infection symptoms